Scam Job Postings

 - Flag employer, contact(s), or job posting as fraudulent.
 Provide the reason why it is suspicious and what happened in the notes section within Handshake / (CMS) Career Management System.
 The Handshake team will suspend or archive within 48 hours, depending on investigation.

 - Email students to notify them of the situation using the email option within Handshake / (CMS) Career Management System updated with specific information and instructions.

 - You are contacted through an email account that is not identified with the organization name; they use a gmail, yahoo, hotmail, or any other email account that anyone can obtain.

-- You are contacted indicating "we got your resume from your school career center" and the email does not mention KSU or Handshake specifically.
-The email does not contain a specific job title or Job ID to refer back to identify the position, or they are requesting your contact information again through email, after you have submitted your resume through the system.
+- You are contacted indicating "we got your resume from your school career center" and the email does not mention KSU specifically.
+The email does not contain a specific job title or Job ID to refer back to identify the position, or they are requesting your contact information again through email after you have submitted your resume through the system.

 - You are contacted via email and asked to deposit checks, make bank transfers, or make any type of transaction through your own bank account for suppliers or vendors.

 - You must give your credit card or bank account numbers, or they are requesting copies of personal documentation before or during the interview period.

 - You must send payment by wire service or courier.

 - You are offered a large payment or reward in exchange for allowing the use of your bank account - often for depositing checks or transferring money.

 - You receive an unexpectedly large check in the mail.
 DO NOT attempt to cash it or deposit it into your account.
 Contact your local police department immediately.

 There are also ways to see if a company is legitimate through various websites.